We will be sharing information and resources for Covid-19 Relief efforts we come across which may be helpful to our community.

 … and more.

-How does 211 work with community organisations?
+How does 211 work with community organizations?

 211 is a complementary service to the hard work that many organizations and services are doing.
-It helps ease the burden of research and navigation, so organisations can do what they’re best at: serving their people.
+It helps ease the burden of research and navigation, so organizations can do what they’re best at: serving their people.

 211 is a tool we can all use.